"Burna promised me Lambo": Influencer on alleged failed bedroom deal with ODG

 Nigerian superstar Burna Boy, whose real name is Damini Ogulu, has been entwined in an online scandal involving Socialite Sophia Egbueje and influencer Ama Reginald.

-Reports claim that Sophia and Reginald are allegedly fighting over Burna Boy after a leaked audio tape of their discussion on the singer went viral online.
+Reports claim that Sophia and Reginald are allegedly fighting over the City Boy hitmaker after a leaked audio tape of her discussion of the singer went viral online.

 In the leaked audio, Sophia expressed her disappointment with Ama and accused her of betraying her.